The current 5th generation of the 4Runner is assembled primarily in the city of Tahara in Japan.

 - Finally, water can often get into the interior of the vehicle due to weak seals around doors and windows, which can lead to mold and other mildew growth.

-The Toyota 4Runner is made in Japan for a variety of reasons, including quality, timeliness, and expertise.
-Japanese assembly takes pride in creating high-quality vehicles that are also highly rated by customers.
+The Toyota 4Runner is made in Japan for various reasons, including quality, timeliness, and expertise.
+Japanese assembly takes pride in creating high-quality vehicles that customers also rate highly.
 Additionally, the Tahara plant where the 4Runner is assembled is also home to the production of many other Lexus SUVs.
-The Kaizen philosophy, which values continuous improvement, is a core value at Toyota and drives their manufacturing process forward.
+The Kaizen philosophy, which values continuous improvement, is a core value at Toyota and drives its manufacturing process forward.